Brunswick’s parks

 Amenities

-Beginning January 2, 2024, North Park will temporarily close for a dredging project.
+As of January 2, 2024, North Park is temporarily closed for a dredging project.
 The project will improve the health and safety of the park’s waterways.
 Click here to view the press release for more information.

 North Park